All comparisonsNote-taking apps

 Microsoft OneNote

-RemNote fails first because spaced repetition structures must be understood before basic note-taking.
+RemNote fails first because it breaks when spaced repetition structures must be understood before basic note-taking.

 Verdict